IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Navbar
 ======

-The navbar is a component from `Bootstrap <http://getbootstrap.com/components/#navbar>`__, which spans the top of the application and contains the logo/branding, aligned to the left, plus search form and links, aligned to the right.
+The `Navbar component <http://getbootstrap.com/components/#navbar>`__ from Bootstrap, which spans the top of the application and contains the logo/branding, aligned to the left, plus search form and links, aligned to the right.

 When logged in, the account name is a dropdown menu, linking the user to account-specific content, as well as the log out link.

-*TO-DO...* Removed extra navbar links to make it look a little cleaner.
-Might add some back.
-Should UI example be a screenshot?

-* Logo/Branding
-* Search
-* Links
-* Account

 .. raw:: html